Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 With a lock against a target from a prior test, upon selecting Test 4, all test targets on the display should disappear, replaced with a locked target presentation, simulating HOJ.
 This will illuminate the HOJ H indication and flash the range rate digits (which will also end in H).
-To confirm relock from HOJ, the WSO holds half-action.
+To confirm re-lock from HOJ, the WSO holds half-action.
 The HOJ H indication will turn off, and the display will change to the ASE circle/aim dot AOJ presentation.
 The range strobe can be shifted using the antenna hand control, and the display resets back to a standard search by releasing half-action.
 To confirm AOJ override, the WSO should then press full action, then positioning the